Mats-Ola Carlsson

 Per Mats Ola Carlsson (born 28 January 1961) is a Swedish former footballer who most notably played as a right-back for IFK Göteborg.

 Club career

 Carlsson helped IFK Göteborg win the 1986–87 UEFA Cup, playing the full 180 minutes as a right-back in the two final games against Dundee United.
-He was also a part of the IFK Göteborg that won the 1987 Swedish Championship title.
+He was also a part of the IFK Göteborg team that won the 1987 Swedish Championship title.

 International career

 Carlsson played ten games for the Sweden U21 team between 1985 and 1987.